 For anyone out there that is wondering how they can start building wealth, know that you can achieve it – if you work for it.

-Ever since then, my husband and I have worked to better ourselves.
-An excess of money is not the end goal, it’s just the fallback plan to allow us to live life on our terms.
+An excess of money is not the end goal, it’s just the fallback plan.

 If I could offer one slice of advice, it would be to stay motivated in any endeavor that you want to accomplish and keep moving forward.

 There are people who make things happen, there are people who watch things happen and there are people who wonder what happened.
 To be successful, we have to be people who make things happen. – Jim Lovell

 You can only change your life if you are willing, and it all starts with making short-term and long-term goals.
 Follow along and learn how you can change your future by reimagining it.

 To get started accumulating wealth and your own 100k milestone – read the following articles.